 '''

 opt_reduce [options] [selection]

-'''

 This pass performs two interlinked optimizations:

+1. it consolidates trees of large AND gates or OR gates and eliminates

+duplicated inputs.

-- 1. it consolidates trees of large AND gates or \mathtt{OR} gates and eliminates duplicated inputs. - 2. it identifies duplicated inputs to MUXes and replaces them with a single input with the original control signals OR'ed together.
+2. it identifies duplicated inputs to MUXes and replaces them with a single

-'''
+input with the original control signals OR'ed together.

 -fine

 perform fine-grain optimizations

 -full

+alias for -fine

 '''